nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

             // optional
             // label refers to the label property when the pipeline is tagged by the project pipeline runtime.
             "label": "$pipeline-label",
-            // path refers to the relative path of the pipeline configuration in the code repository, used to query the pipeline.
+            // path refers to the relative path of the pipeline configuration in the code repository,
+            // which is used to retrieve the pipeline configuration.
             "path": "$pipeline-path"
         }
     ],